 Our ability to maintain our competitive position is largely dependent on the services of our senior management and other key personnel.
 In addition, our future success depends on our continuing ability to attract, develop, motivate and retain highly qualified and skilled employees.
-The market for such positions is competitive.
-Qualified individuals are in high demand and we may incur significant costs to attract them.
+Competition for such personnel is extremely intense.
+We have experienced and may continue to experience difficulties in hiring and retaining these personnel at compensation levels consistent with our existing compensation and salary structure.
+Some of the companies with which we compete for experienced employees have greater resources than we have and may be able to offer more attractive terms of employment.
 In addition, the loss of any of our senior management or other key employees or our inability to recruit and develop mid-level managers could materially and adversely affect our ability to execute our business plan and we may be unable to find adequate replacements.
 All of our employees are at-will employees, meaning that they may terminate their employment relationship with us at any time, and their knowledge of our business and industry would be extremely difficult to replace.
 If we fail to retain talented senior management and other key personnel, or if we do not succeed in attracting well-qualified employees or retaining and motivating existing employees, our business, financial condition and results of operations may be materially adversely affected.